Is your home network slow? Keep your kids calling “Dad! The wifi is down again!”?

 After we have done our home network setup it’s time to think about the security of it and the devices on it.
 We all get guests in our house, it can be friends, family or relatives and they all have a cell phone.
 You might be tempted to give them your WiFi password, but what if their device has malware or a virus on it?
 Your network could be infected as well.

 Most modern access points allow you to create multiple SSID’s (WiFI networks), so create one for your guests.
 But that’s not all you have to do, the goal is to separate the guest network traffic from your own network.
-And that’s where vLans comes in (remember what to keep in mind when looking for a new switch).
+And that’s where VLANs comes in (remember what to keep in mind when looking for a new switch).

 Create a separate VLAN for your guest network to keep your network safe.
-When creating a VLAN your need to create the VLAN on the router first, and then assign the VLAN to the guest SSID in the access point.
+When creating a VLAN you need to create the VLAN on the router first, and then assign the VLAN to the guest SSID in the access point.

 If you have gone for the Unifi solution you can also use the Unifi Guest Network to prevent guests from accessing your local network.
 Read more about the guest network and guest portal in this article.